 We use a range of observations and assessments to plan for children’s next steps of learning and provide children with play based purposeful learning experiences.
 It is important for the Early Years staff to gain knowledge of children’s individual interests so that these can be incorporated in the planning of relevant learning experiences.
 An essential element of this process is the link between home and school.

-Early Years staff work together to provide progression throughout children's time in Nursery and Reception, ensuring transitions from Nursery to Reception are sensitive and positive for each child.
+Early Years staff work together to provide progression throughout children's time in Pre-School and EYFS, ensuring transitions are sensitive and positive for each child.